 - Lost wages

-- Current and future medical expenses that include specialized devices and equipment (motorized chairs, prosthetics, rehabilitation, therapy, in-home care professionals, etc)
+- Current and future medical expenses, including specialized devices and equipment (motorized chairs, prosthetics, rehabilitation, therapy, in-home care professionals, etc.)

 - Impact on the victim’s family